With our metal-free redox flow battery, we are shaping the future of tomorrow and making an important contribution to the energy revolution.

 Redox flow batteries are electrochemical energy storage devices.
 Redox flow is short for:

-Reduction = the gain of electrons
+Reduction = electrons are bound

-Oxidation = the loss of electrons
+Oxidation = electrons are released

 Flow = liquid storage medium